Ubipo/DSpay---Node/README.md

 # DSpay
-A digital payment system for lunch or printer cost at school or elsewhere.
+Node.js repository for DSpay: 'A digital payment system for lunch or printer cost at school or elsewhere.'